YukunJ/Teach-Myself-CPP/level_db_note.md

 A good question to ask is: OK.
 So why these wrapped instances should not be destructed?
 One key point is, **the destruction order of static local variables across different compilaiton units are not guaranteed in C++**.
 If there are dependencies between different static variables and the destruction order is incorrect, it may lead to undefined behavior.

+#### Histogram

+`Histogram` is the quick histogram class that leveldb implements for measurement and benchmark purpose.
+Usually you cannot afford to record every single data point to be able to compute the percentile.
+An approximation is to bucket it.

+Here `Histogram` has `154` buckets ranging from `1` to `1e200`.
+When inserting a number into the histogram, it find the first bucket `k` such that `kBucketLimit[k] > value` and then do a `bucket[k]++`.
+Basically it rounds this `value` to be `kBucketLimit[k]`.

+When querying a percentile, it simply finds 2 buckets that sandwich the target percentile, and do a linear interpolation in between.